To Applicants for Pardon

 The foregoing rules apply to the disclosure of documents in the possession of the Department of Justice.
 However, the President and his immediate staff are not subject to the constraints of the Freedom of Information and Privacy Acts.
 Accordingly, while clemency-related documents in the possession of the White House traditionally have not been made public, they may be legally disclosed at the discretion of the President.
 In addition, clemency-related documents retained by the White House at the end of a presidential administration will become part of the President's official library, where they become subject to the disclosure provisions of the Presidential Records Act.

-Moreover, in accordance with a ruling by the federal courts of the District of Columbia in Lardner v.
+Moreover, in accordance with the ruling by the federal court of the District of Columbia in Lardner v.
 Department of Justice, 638 F.Supp.2d 14 (D.D.C.
 2009), affirmed, Lardner v.
-Unites States Department of Justice, No. 09-5337, 2010 WL 4366062 (D.C.
+United States Department of Justice, No. 09-5337, 2010 WL 4366062 (D.C.
 Cir.
 Oct.
 28, 2010) (unpublished), the Office of the Pardon Attorney is obliged to release existing lists of the names of persons who have been denied executive clemency by the President to anyone who requests such records pursuant to the Freedom of Information Act.
+Given the frequency of such requests, the Office of the Pardon Attorney has started to proactively disclose the names of persons who have been denied executive clemency by the President on our website, in accordance with our Freedom of Information Act obligations.

 Forms Required for Pardon Application